medtrab/RS485_analog_input_and_pwm_output/README.md

 ## Application functionality

 The `main()` function is the single thread in the application.
-It toggles the state of a digital output connected to an LED on the board.
+It send data through serial RS485 with adc reading of voltage on pin A0 and ajust PWM output according to the adc input and also sending duty cycle.

 ## Building and running